 - In New York, the rate is $2.00 for each $500 on all transfers, and sometimes there are additional taxes applied.
 New York has a separate mortgage recording tax, with a rate of $.50 per $100 of value

-Generally, transfer and recording taxes are assessed and collected by local government agencies or offices.
-But some states, like New York, assess and collect it at the state level.
+Generally, state governments assess transfer taxes, and local government agencies or offices assess recording taxes.
+But some states, like New York, assess and collect this tax at the state level.
 And, in some states, two government levels will assess separate taxes, like a county and a city, on the same property and transaction.

-- I can just add the amount of transfer tax to the sales price of my home, right?
+- Can I simply add the amount of transfer tax to the sales price of my home?

 - Can I deduct transfer and recording taxes that I pay on my state and local income tax returns?